hardevsanghera/nutanix-autodeployvm/README.md

 Use a csv file as input to deploy custom VMs into a Nutanix Cluster.
-The main Create-NTNXVM.ps1 script has been changed to accommodate my project (also some fizes).
+The main Create-NTNXVM.ps1 script has been changed to accommodate my project (also some fixes).

 Installation
-1. Download nutanix-powershell and nutanix-autodeploy repos from github.com/hardevsanghera
+1. Download nutanix-powershell and nutanix-autodeployvm repos from github.com/hardevsanghera
 2. Make sure Connect-Nutanix.ps1 is in a subdirectory "lib" to the main files
 1. Create you template images and place them on EACH storage container that you want to deploy VMs on.
   - Create your storage containers first